 5. Negotiate an agreement

-• Describe clearly and concisely what your problem is and what you think the best solution is;
+• Clearly and concisely describe your problem and what you think the best solution is;

-• Always bring the discussion back to the topic of your problem and its possible solutions;
+• Always bring the discussion back to the topic of your problem and potential solutions;

-• Let the merchant submit their proposals.
+• Let the merchant submit its proposals.
 Listen to those proposals with an open mind and evaluate them individually;

-• During the negotiation process, you can inform the merchant that you have consulted with the Office de la protection du consommateur, a consumer association, or a lawyer, but don’t say anything more.
-Never lie about your resources might have told you.
-Doing so could hurt your case.
+• If such is the case, you can inform the merchant that you have consulted with the Office de la protection du consommateur, a consumer association, or a lawyer, but do not say anything more.
+Never put words in the mouths of these resources they did not actually say.
+Doing so could hurt your case;

-• If the negotiation fails, consider the possibility of making concessions or take some time to think;
+• If the negotiation breaks down, consider the possibility of making concessions or take some time to think;

 • Write down a summary of the discussion you had and the results you were able to achieve.
 You might need this information later if you cannot reach a final agreement.